cierelabs/json-complete/README.md

 - [x] Change "Safe Mode" to "Compat Mode"
 - [x] Investigate possible bug related to duplicate primitives (numbers, strings) not being deduplicated in output (upon further observation, it is not a problem)
 - [x] Simplify the encoding process from the perspective of the definer by removing the in-line encounterItem steps, pushing those into the encoder
-- [ ] Finish rework of type interface API
+- [x] Finish rework of type interface API
-- [ ] Pull out duplicate code
+- [x] Pull out duplicate code
 - [ ] What happens, in compat mode, when decoding an a Symbol key in an environment that doesn't support Symbols?
 - [ ] Put examples in readme
-- [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
 - [x] Convert the output to string and allow the decoder to accept a string
 - [x] Update decoding error messages for types not supported in a given environment
-- [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data
 - [ ] Friday planned release

 ## Future Plans
+- [ ] Write node helpers that will translate to and from Blob/File types using Buffer and object data
+- [ ] Split out and add if checks around Arbitrary Attached Data tests that use symbols
 - [ ] Support IE11
 - [ ] Support IE10
 - [ ] Support IE9